 Opportunities offered by digitalization and activities to boost innovative strength

 Digital technologies are becoming increasingly important for our markets and our world of work.
-Therefore, in 2015, we launched strategic digital initiatives geared to improving the efficiency of our internal processes and to evaluating the opportunities of digitalization with regard to our products and customers.
-In addition to collaborations with external partners to expand e-health solutions for patients, such as our MSdialog platform, the Accelerator program, which is being driven by our Innovation Center, is one component of our innovation strategy.
+In 2015, we launched several strategic digital initiatives geared toward improving the efficiency of our internal processes and toward evaluating the opportunities of digitalization for our products and customers.
+We are also working on establishing new business outside our three business sectors, with a focus on digitalization and our innovation fields of Clean Meat, Liquid Biopsy, and Biosensing and Interfaces.
+In addition to collaborations with external partners such as the European Space Agency, the Accelerator program, which is being driven by our Innovation Center, is one component of our innovation strategy.

 Opportunities provided by the CRISPR technology